 Curcuminoids, especially curcumin, are potent antioxidants derived from turmeric that modulate the immune system in humans.
 Contemporary research also suggests that curcumin can help maintain healthy circulation and decrease joint pain, stiffness, and inflammatory response, among myriad other beneficial health properties.

 Be wary, though; curcumin isn’t well-absorbed in the gastrointestinal tract.
 Look for products that contain an absorption-enhancing ingredient, like Bioperine® black pepper fruit extract.

-Moreover, FLEX XT bolster your joints, inhibits oxidative stress, reduces inflammatory response, alleviates aches and pains, and much more.
+Moreover, Flex XT bolster your joints, inhibits oxidative stress, reduces the inflammatory response, alleviates aches and pains, and much more.

 - Bolsters joint function and integrity